vannguyengd/gooddata-ui/docs/18_dashboard_component.md

 To access more than one dashboard `store` object, use the [DashboardStoreAccessorRepository](https://github.com/gooddata/gooddata-ui-sdk/blob/master/libs/sdk-ui-dashboard/src/model/store/storeAccessors/DashboardStoreAccessorRepository.ts) class.
 This class uses a map where the value is [DashboardStoreAccessor](https://github.com/gooddata/gooddata-ui-sdk/blob/master/libs/sdk-ui-dashboard/src/model/store/storeAccessors/DashboardStoreAccessor.ts) for a single dashboard and the key is the dashboard's `ObjRef`.

-If the default implementation of the `DashboardStoreAccessorRepository` class does not cover your specific scenario, you can use `DashboardStoreAccessor` to implement your own accessor repository:

 * `getInstance()` returns an instance of the `DashboardStoreAccessorRepository` object.
 * `getAccessorsForDashboard(dashboard)` returns an accessor object for a specific dashboard.
 * `getOnChangeHandlerForDashboard(dashboard)` returns a function that can be used as the `onStateChange` callback.